shanefeng123/Research_Finder_Agent/README.md

 I highly recommend you to check out the [`uv`](https://docs.astral.sh/uv/) python package manager for installing and managing dependencies for project like this one, which is more for experimenting and prototyping.
 It is extremely fast and easy to use.

-After you install [`uv`](https://docs.astral.sh/uv/), run the following command to install the dependencies:
+After you install [`uv`](https://docs.astral.sh/uv/), run the following command in the root directory of this project to install the dependencies:

 ```bash
 uv sync